gaappucrio/PSty-Despolymerization/README.md

 # Kinetic Monte Carlo Simulation: Polystyrene Pyrolysis and Depolymerization

-This repository contains the Python source code for a Kinetic Monte Carlo (KMC) simulation focused on describing the thermal degradation, pyrolysis, and depolymerization processes of polystyrene (PSty).
+This repository contains the Python and Jupyter Notebook source code for a Kinetic Monte Carlo (KMC) simulation focused on describing the thermal degradation, pyrolysis, and depolymerization processes of polystyrene (PSty).

 ## 🧪 About the Project